 Worse still, is that the dopamine doesn’t just go to the reward part of the brain..not when you’re eating such processed foods, you get an overload of dopamine and it spills out into the addiction side of the brain (called the Nucleus accumbens)

-Instead of addiction though, we call them “cravings” you know, to lessen the blow.
+Instead of using the term addiction, we call them “cravings” you know, to lessen the blow.

-The list really goes on and when you’re having a bad day, you’ll snack.
+The list really goes on and when you’re having a bad day and in need of a hormone rush, you’ll snack.
 Not because you’re weak-willed but because you’re drugged.
 You’re so used to getting the release of ‘the happy drug’ that when you feel low you need a new whack of it.

 So, don’t feel bad for snacking or feel ‘weak’ for giving in.. just educate yourself on better options of ingesting sugar to get your fix.
 (I have a banana in the morning and evening and a sugary decaf mid-day)